ryanzoleta/ryanzoleta/README.md

 ### Socials

 None.
-Please do not reach out me.
+Please do not seek me out.

 ### Tech I use and am half-way decent at